Skip to content

 • Take the Competency Test

-• At the end of the test you will be asked to fill in some data.
+• At the end of the test, you will be asked to enter some information.
 You can skip this if you prefer not to.
-You will still get the result of the test.
+You will still receive the test results.

-• Read the report carefully so that it is clear how you should interpret the results.
+• Read the report carefully so you know how to interpret the results.

-• Also save your test results (pdf) in your Career Planning folder, for easy access.
+• Save your test results (PDF) in your Career Planning folder for easy access.

-• Write down your five strongest competencies in your Career Planning work document.
-For each competency, name an example of a situation where you have been well able to use this competency.
-Also describe the result of your action.
+• List your 5 strongest competencies in your Career Planning worksheet <link>.
+For each competency, provide an example situation where you were able to use it effectively and describe the result of your action.

-• Name three weaker competencies that you would like to develop further (also take a look at the development tips in your test report).
-And describe how you will approach the development of these competencies.
+• List 3 weaker competencies that you would like to develop further.
+(Be sure to also review the development tips from your test report.)
+And bescribe how you plan to approach this.

 Would you like to discuss your test results?
 Make an appointment at your faculty's Career Service: